 Job Performance and Morale Issues

 A worker’s stress level and well-being directly affect their work performance.
 Happy employees tend to be productive employees.
 It is reported that happy employees are 12% more productive than unhappy ones.
+It goes without saying that satisfied workers are more able to meet the functions of your business.
+Think about how one worker’s dissatisfaction could make it harder for them to collaborate with their co-workers, even towards common goals?

 Happy workers also tend to be healthier ones.
 Work-related stress surrounding on-call schedules can significantly increase the risk of heart attacks, weight issues, depression, and sometimes substance abuse.
 All of these health issues directly affect a business’s workplace productivity and attendance.
 It was reported in 2016 that workplace stress directly affected health care costs and the number of missed workdays, costing companies close to $300 billion that year.